kiali/kiali/GOVERNANCE.md

 Kiali Maintainers have write access to the [Kiali GitHub repositories](https://github.com/kiali).
 They can merge their own patches or patches from others.
 Maintainers collectively manage the project's resources and contributors.
-Maintainers are elegible to become admins of specific repositories, or owners of the Kiali organization.
+If needed, maintainers are elegible to become admins of specific repositories, or owners of the Kiali organization.

 These privileges are granted with an expectation of responsibility: maintainers care about the Kiali project and want to help it grow and improve.
 Above the ability to contribute changes, a maintainer has demonstrated the ability to collaborate well with the team, assign appropriate code reviewers, contribute high-quality code, and be thorough and timely with fixes, tests and documentation.